walmartlabs/thorax/README.md

 Triggered on a `CollectionView` or the view calling the `collection` helper every time the `emptyView` or `emptyTemplate` is rendered in the `CollectionView`.

-### restore *restore()*
+### restore *restore(forceRerender)*

 Triggered when the view is being restored to the current element.
-Listeners should be aware that it's possible for a rerender to occur while the restore event has triggered and should be able to handle this case gracefully. `after-restore` may provide a better option for cases that need to apply start after any potential render options.
+Listeners should be aware that it's possible for a rerender to occur while the restore event has triggered and should be able to handle this case gracefully. `after-restore` may provide a better option for cases that need to apply DOM changes after any potential render operations.
+If the current restore process will force a rerender then the `forceRerender` parameter will be truthy.

 ### after-restore *after-restore()*

 Triggered when the view has been restored and possibly rerendered to the current element.
+If the current restore process will force a rerender then the `forceRerender` parameter will be truthy.

 ### restore:collection *restore:collection(collectionView, el)*